What Is Phishing?

 How do phishing attacks work?

-Phishing scams rely on tricking user into taking action — for example, in URL phishing, hackers want users to access a fake website and part with passwords and sensitive information.
+Phishing scams rely on tricking users into taking action — for example, in URL phishing, hackers want users to access a fake website and divulge with passwords and sensitive information.
 The site often asks the user to reset a password, reenter personal and credit information to validate an account, or download a “software update,” which is really malware in disguise.

 Phishing attacks are becoming more sophisticated